Title: Inclusion and citizen participation that transformed the habitat of the precarious urban settlement Las Palmeras in El Salvador

 You can, but is not mandatory.
 All submissions should refer to all relevant individuals and institutions involved in the specific challenge and solution described, but are not required or limited in terms of the number of people or organizations involved in any submission.
 Any team that submits a story is responsible for sharing credit and acknowledging the collaboration of diverse agencies and individuals.

-5. Our story involves people that are not part of the project executing agency.
+5. Our story involves people that are not part of the project executing agency or client.
 Are they eligible to participate?

-The submissions may involve other people; however, all award submission must be done by eligible project executing agency staff.
-The solution or innovation described in the submission should be at least revised or have been revised by the executing agency and it should have (or had) a direct impact on the project’s performance or outcomes.
+The submissions may involve other people; however, all award submission must be done by eligible project executing agency or client staff.
+The solution or innovation described in the submission should be at least revised or have been revised by the executing agency/client and it should have (or had) a direct impact on the project’s performance or outcomes.

 6. Can we submit more than one story?

 Yes.
-There is no limit in the number of stories the eligible executing agency can submit.
+There is no limit in the number of stories the eligible executing agency or client can submit.

 7. What is the submission format?